Baluster Calculator

 How Far Apart Should Balusters Be Spaced?

-In most areas, the code requires the maximum spacing between balusters to be 4″ or less for safety.
+In most areas, building codes require the maximum spacing between balusters to be 4″ or less for safety.
 International Residential Code requires a maximum baluster spacing of four inches.[1]

 It is important to understand the building code in your area, and safety is an important consideration.
 We recommend a maximum spacing of 4″ between balusters for this reason.

-Get a free deck installation estimate from a contractor in your area for pricing comparisons or if you’d like to hire your deck project out.
+Get a free deck installation estimate from a contractor in your area for pricing comparisons or to hire someone to complete your deck project out.

 References